In Hearts Wake: Ark and Ark Prevails (2017–2019)

-Kaliyuga (2020–present)
+Kaliyuga (2020–2023)

 On 17 March 2020, the band unveiled a new single titled "Worldwide Suicide" along with an accompanying music video in which the band intend to plant a tree for every 1 thousand views the below video for it generates.
 On 1 April, like with the album cover Seaskimmer, as an April Fool's Day joke the band unveiled another album cover entitled Hellbringer.
 On 24 April, the band released the second single "Son of a Witch" from their upcoming fifth studio album, Kaliyuga, which is scheduled to be released on 7 August 2020 along with a corresponding music video.
 At the same time, the band announced the album itself, the album cover, the track list, and release date.

 On 27 May, the band released the third single "Hellbringer" featuring Jamie Hails of Polaris.
 The single was inconspicuously teased by the band as an April Fool's Day joke with revelation that on the "album cover" of the single they already teased that Hails will feature on the song as his face was on the cover but halfway hidden.
 That same day, the band also revealed other guest musicians that will feature on the album.
 On 8 July, the band released their fourth single "Dystopia".
 On 5 August, two days before the album release, the band released their fifth single "Moving On".

+Erich's departure and Incarnation (2024–present)

+On 10 April 2024, In Hearts Wake announced that bassist Kyle Erich departed from the band on good terms.
+To commemorate Erich's time and influence in the band, the band released an emotional, heavy new track, "Farewell".
+The music video flashes through the group's touring and recording career, with Erich's clean vocals dominating the song as the clip showcases Erich's family life.
+On 23 April, the band released the first single "Hollow Bone (The World)" and its corresponding music video.
+At the same time, they announced that their upcoming sixth studio album, Incarnation, is set for release on 12 July 2024 whilst also revealing the album cover and the track list.

 Musical style

-In Heart Wake's musical style has been described as metalcore, hardcore, and nu metal.
+In Hearts Wake's musical style has been described as metalcore, hardcore, and nu metal.